chanzuckerberg/cellxgene/docs/posts/contribute.md

 ## Getting started

-If you are interested in working on `cellxgene` development, you'll need to use git to make a copy of the [project repository](https://www.youtube.com/watch?v=A-4WltCTVms&list=PLe6EXFvnTV7-_41SpakZoTIYCgX4aMTdU&index=2&t=0s) and share your changes.
+If you are interested in working on `cellxgene` development, you'll need to use git to make a copy of the [project repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks) and share your changes.
-If you're new to git, we recommend [GitKraken](https://www.gitkraken.com/) for an intuitive interface.

-We have several "rules" for contributions:
+We have several "rules" (strong suggestions really) for contributions:

 1. If your contribution is complex, adds new features, new UI design or otherwise warrants discussion, we highly recommend that you submit a github issue, and engage other contributors in a discussion about the details of your proposed PR.
 This will save you time in the long run, as many details and decisions can be hashed out ahead-of-time.

-2. Please submit any direct contributions by [forking the repository](https://www.youtube.com/watch?v=Lb4yvfrX_7I&list=PLe6EXFvnTV7-_41SpakZoTIYCgX4aMTdU&index=3&t=9s), creating a feature branch, and [submitting a Pull Request](https://www.youtube.com/watch?v=2VX1ISk9XH8&list=PLe6EXFvnTV7-_41SpakZoTIYCgX4aMTdU&index=9&t=0s). **Do not submit pull requests against master.**
+2. Please submit any direct contributions by [forking the repository](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks), creating a feature branch, and [submitting a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 First, you'll need the following installed on your machine